Tom Hicks: Early life and career

 But Hicks Muse hit a rough patch by the early 2000s, when investors in Equity Fund IV were burned by a $1.2 billion plunge into telecom investments in 1999.
 Hicks announced that he would leave the Hicks Muse on March 8, 2004, to spend more time with his family and his sports teams.
 (Hicks Muse was subsequently renamed HM Capital Partners.)
 He has remained active in his own ventures.
 He created Hicks Holdings, a vehicle for his sports and real estate empire, and then started buying companies again in the $10 to $250 million level, including: a Chinese electronics firm, a venture with DirecTV selling bundled TV-telecom services to condos, a landscaping materials company in the Midwest, a pet food firm in Argentina, and Gammaloy – an oil field rental outfit he bought from his wife's family, paying approximately $20 million in the 1990s.

-Additionally, he formed Hicks Acquisition Company I, Inc. (HACI).
+Additionally, Hicks formed Hicks Acquisition Company I, Inc. (HACI).
 In September 2009, HACI merged into Resolute Energy Corporation (REN), an oil and gas firm.
-Hicks does not sit on REN's board of directors, but his son, Thomas O. Hicks, Jr., represents HACI on the board.
+Hicks did not sit on REN's board of directors, but his son, Thomas O. Hicks, Jr., represents HACI on the board.

-As of August 13, 2010, the website for Hicks Sports Group appears to have disappeared.
-As for other websites for Hicks companies, while they are still operating, they appear to be empty of any data and Hicks Sports Marketing now appears to be a Word Press blog site, with the first page advertising Online Gaming.

 Politics

 Hicks was a member of the political action committee for the 2008 presidential election campaign for former Republican Mayor of New York City Rudy Giuliani.
 Hicks was previously neighbors with former U.S. President George W. Bush and First Lady Laura Bush.
-Each neighbor’s property shared a boundary between Daria Place and Holloway Road, within a gated community of Preston Hollow, Dallas, Texas respectively.
+Each neighbor's property shared a boundary between Daria Place and Holloway Road, within a gated community of Preston Hollow, Dallas, Texas respectively.